rui314/chibicc/README.md

     - Binary add segfaults when at least 1 arg is non-numeric, and both are non-pointer types #42 pull request from StrongerXi
     - It's UB to have a call to va_start without a corresponding call to va_end #51 pull request from camel-cdr
     - Fix bug in codegen.c if (ty->size == 4) instead of if (ty->size == 12) #52 pull request from mtsamis
+    - difficulty in understanding priorities. #54 pull request from ihsinme

 ## release notes